 Tragically, likely due to complications in the birth of their youngest son Valentine, both Catherine and the baby died untimely deaths in 1830 in Adams Township, Muskingum County.
 It's been supposed by researchers that mother and baby were buried together.

 Valentine remained in Adamsville for the remainder of his life.
-He married again to his wife's sister, Esther Gaumer.
+He married again to his wife's sister, Hester "Esther" Gaumer (1807-1897).
 Between his first and second wives, Valentine was the father of 17 offspring.

 He died there on Jan.
 24, 1881, with interment in the Bethesda Methodist Cemetery in Adams Township.

 Son James "Riley" Shirer (1824-1900) was born on April 30, 1824 in Muskingum County.
 He was twice married.

 His first bride was Elizabeth Rutter ( ? - ? ), whom he wed on May 10, 1850 in Carroll County, IN.

 They produced three children, all unidentified.

 Sadly, Elizabeth is believed to have died sometime between 1854 and 1855.